Powerlearnproject/se-day1-assignment-MasegoBokala/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt
+"Tell me everything about the President of South Africa"

+Which President of South Africa?

+Solution: "Tell me everything about the current President of South Africa, Cyril Ramaphosa"